"The best petting zoo and animals hands down!"

 - Check for ticks after you've been outdoors.

 It's important to remember that anyone can become sick from a zoonotic disease, including healthy people.
 However, some people may be more at risk than others and should take steps to protect themselves or family members.
-These people are more likely than others to get really sick, and even die, from infection with certain diseases.
+These people are more likely than others to get really sick, and even die from infection with certain diseases.
 These groups of people include:

 - Children younger than 5